jonchang/tact/INSTALL.md

 This installs TACT with the standard Python interpreter (CPython).
 This works fine for small to medium datasets.

-### Faster Installation with PyPy (Optional)
+### Faster installation with PyPy

-If you have PyPy3 installed, you can install a faster version of TACT:
+If you have PyPy3 installed, you can optionally install a faster version of TACT:

 ```sh
 pipx install --python pypy3 tact